Spearmint (binomial Mentha spicata, synonym Mentha viridis), also known as garden mint, common mint, lamb mint and mackerel mint

 Heart Health: The high potassium levels found in spearmint are crucial to maintaining healthy blood pressure; potassium is a vasodilator, meaning that it relieves the stress on blood vessels and arteries, therefore helping to prevent atherosclerosis, strokes, and heart attacks.

-Stomach Problems - Peppermint tea is also a great natural remedy for certain stomach ailments, including bloating and gas.
+Stomach Problems - Spearmint tea is also a great natural remedy for certain stomach ailments, including bloating and gas.
 Having a cup of tea in the evening before bed can help soothe these problems, making it easier to digest and fall asleep.

 How To Brew: